sbd-community/handbook/docs/implementation/operate-phase/patch-cadence.md

 -   **Distribution of Updates ([Annex I, Part II, § 4][cra_annexI])**: Manufacturers must have a mechanism to "securely distribute updates".
 -   The BSI TR-03183-1 clarifies this, requiring a process for providing timely security updates ([REQ_ER 4][bsi_tr_03183_p1]) and a public policy for vulnerability handling ([REQ_VH 6][bsi_tr_03183_p1]).

-This policy should be public-facing, setting clear expectations for customers about support lifetime and response timelines.
+This policy must be public-facing to set clear expectations for customers about support lifetime and response timelines.

-### 1.2.
+### 1.3.
 Do I Really Need to Do This?

 **Yes.
 A public, defined patch management policy is a direct legal requirement and a critical part of customer trust.** Simply having an OTA mechanism is not enough; you must have a documented process for how you will use it.

--   **It's a Legal Mandate:** The **[Cyber-Resilience Act (CRA)](../../standards/eu/cra-overview.md)** requires that you handle vulnerabilities "without delay."
+-   **Legal Mandate:** The **[Cyber-Resilience Act (CRA)](../../standards/eu/cra-overview.md)** requires that you handle vulnerabilities "without delay."
 A patch cadence based on severity is the only credible way to demonstrate to regulators that you have a systematic process for meeting this obligation.
-This policy will be a key piece of evidence in your technical file.
--   **It Builds Trust:** When customers (and security researchers) know you have a clear, time-bound commitment to fixing security issues, it builds enormous trust in your brand.
+-   **Builds Trust:** When customers know you have a clear, time-bound commitment to fixing security issues, it builds enormous trust.
 A public policy shows maturity and a serious commitment to security.
--   **It Manages Expectations:** A clear policy, especially one with a defined End-of-Life (EOL) date, manages customer expectations.
-It sets the terms for your support window and prevents ambiguity about your responsibilities.
+-   **Manages Expectations:** A clear policy, especially one with a defined End-of-Life (EOL) date, manages customer expectations and prevents ambiguity about your responsibilities.
--   **It Drives Internal Process:** A public commitment to a patch cadence forces your internal teams to be prepared.
-It drives the creation of efficient internal processes for vulnerability triage, development, testing, and deployment, ensuring you can meet your own deadlines when a critical vulnerability appears.
+-   **Drives Internal Process:** A public commitment to a patch cadence forces your internal teams to be prepared, ensuring you can meet deadlines when a critical vulnerability appears.

-Without a defined policy, your response to a vulnerability will be ad-hoc, slow, and chaotic.
-A risk-based patch cadence provides the structure needed for a timely, compliant, and trustworthy response.
+While your threat model will inform the *severity* of vulnerabilities, the requirement to have a policy for addressing them is universal for any product with updateable software under the CRA.
+Without a defined policy, your response will be ad-hoc, slow, and non-compliant.

-### 1.3.
-What is a Patch Management Policy?

-A patch management policy is a document that outlines your commitment to users.
-It defines:
--   The types of updates you provide (e.g., security, feature).
--   Your target timelines for addressing vulnerabilities based on severity.
--   The product's support lifetime and end-of-life (EOL) date.

-This policy is not just a legal requirement; it's a key part of building trust.

 ## 2. Establishing a Risk-Based Cadence